sysnet-ai/advent_of_code_2023/day_19/DAY19.md

 BFS and keep track of the "splits" that happen in each node (i.e. `>X` or `<Y`), and when an "A" is found "count" the numbers valid in each split and multiply them.

 It does require changing like... all the code thou :/

+But that worked!

+The code needed to change some, but the basic concepts stayed the same so I could copy paste / reuse some bits and pieces.

+Got a bit flusttered at one point, but then realized that my 'flipping' code (for when you go down the 'if_false' route) required to also alter the number:

+`m<5` - The false condition for this is `m>4`, because 5 isn't `<5` but outside of that relatively straight forward once the main 'binary search' style idea was there.

+Now back to day 18 part two :/